Introduction

 4. Tracking:

-Once the actual shipping of the orders starts, a tracking number comes into play.
+Once the orders start shipping, a tracking number comes into play.
 Customers get a unique tracking number for their specific order.
-With this, they can check their shipment’s status and location in real-time, ensuring their package arrives when they’re expecting it.
+With this, they can check their shipment’s status and location in real time, ensuring their package arrives when they’re expecting it.

 5. Receiving and Inventory Update:

-As orders get closer to their destination, the carrier/deliverer checks the package to ensure it’s suitable for receiving.
+As orders approach their destination, the carrier/deliverer checks the package to ensure it’s suitable for receiving.
 To do this, the delivery person compares the items in the package with the packing list.

 At the same time, the reviewer updates the inventory management system, offering a real-time snapshot of stock levels for the warehouse to reference.